Caspar Wister

-L. Caspar "Cap" Wister was an American football player and investment banker.
+Lewis Caspar "Cap" Wister (February 24, 1888 – October 1, 1968) was an American college football player and investment banker.

+Wister was born in 1888 in the Germantown neighborhood of Philadelphia.

-He played college football at the end position for Princeton University.
+He played football at the end position for Princeton University.
 He was a consensus first-team end on the 1906 All-America football team.
 In a game against Villanova in 1906, Wister was on the receiving end of the first legal forward pass in Princeton history.
 He graduated from Princeton in 1908.

-After graduating Princeton, Wister went into the investment banking business.
-His business career was interrupted by service as an infantry captain in World War I. He died in 1968 at age 80.
+After graduating from Princeton, Wister went into the investment banking business.
+His business career was interrupted by service as an infantry captain in World War I. He died in 1968 at age 80 at his home in Wynnewood, Pennsylvania.